umijs/dumi/docs/guide/advanced.md

 ### Custom API table rendering

-Like other built-in components, the `API` component also supports replication through the theme API.
+Like other built-in components, the `API` component also supports override through the theme API.

 You only need to create a `.dumi/theme/builtins/API.tsx` (local theme) or create a theme package containing `API.tsx`, combining with the `useApiData` hook exposed by `dumi/theme`, you can control the rendering of the API table yourself.